wachin/quadre/README.md

 Mac, Linux: [![Build Status](https://travis-ci.org/zaggino/brackets-electron.svg?branch=master)](https://travis-ci.org/zaggino/brackets-electron)

+## how does this differ to regular brackets?

+Brackets-Electron `x.y.z` will follow `x.y` of Brackets releases, with `z` being reserved for patches and merges of latest features which are available in brackets master repository and planned to be released in the next version.
+This way you can preview the upcoming features without running brackets from source.

+- CEF shell is gone, it should improve experience mainly to Linux users

 ## how to hack

 run `npm run dev` in one terminal, `npm start` in the other, be sure to do the usual updates (git pull, git submodule update, npm install, etc) before.